If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Gone are the days when you publish content, and it goes viral on social media and the internet.

-In today’s competitive marketing landscape, the fight for attention is increasing, and marketers struggle to get the attention of their target audience.
+In today’s competitive marketing landscape, the fight for attention is intensifying, and marketers struggle to reach their target audience.

 Before starting content marketing, you must define a clear strategy or plan.